 Colorado rental assistance programs.

 Low-income families will get immediate and long term rent assistance in Colorado.
 Priority is for single mothers, seniors or disabled adults.
-Resources include grant money for back rent, security deposit assistance, free lawyers for tenants and low-income housing support from charities or the government.
-Find rental assistance near you in Colorado.
+Financial resources include grant money for back rent, security deposit assistance, free lawyers for tenants and low-income housing administered by charities or the government.
+Find how to get help with paying rent near you in Colorado.

-Select your county or city below, or look for statewide rent programs.
+Select your county or city below, or look for statewide rent relief programs.
 The goal is to both to prevention evictions today and rehouse families or homeless people.
-In addition to rent relief programs in CO, there are federal resources.
-These include SSVF for veterans, section 8 vouchers, low-cost support housing for senior citizens or the disabled and more.
+In addition to a wide range of rent assistance programs in CO, there are federal resources.
+These include SSVF for veterans, section 8 vouchers, low-cost supportive housing for senior citizens or the disabled and more.
 In general, the government in CO partners with charities and non-profits, including near you, to help tenants pay rent.

 Find help with rent in Colorado from state resources

-- Colorado Division of Housing programs includes many different resources.
+Colorado Division of Housing programs includes many different resources, some of which offer grants to pay rent.
 The state has several, including Supportive Housing Programs (SHP) for the disabled and people with special needs.
 There is also a Homeless Initiative, Rehousing, SSVF applications and ESG grants.
-All of these combined government grants to help with rent to low-cost housing, case management and more.
+All of these combine government grants to help with rent, case management and more.
 Locate Colorado Division of Housing programs.

-- Section 8 vouchers from Colorado Housing Authorities include rent subsidized, private landlord rented homes, houses, and apartments.
+Section 8 vouchers from Colorado Housing Authorities include rent subsidized, private landlord rented homes, houses, and apartments.
+Single people and adults can apply for this government benefit.
 The properties will be income based.
 Low-income families will need to pay some of the rent and the voucher also helps pay for housing costs.
 Find online or loan section 8 rental homes in CO.

-- Colorado renters in a crisis (or the homeless) can apply for grant money for their rent from Homeless Prevention.
+Colorado renters in a crisis (or the homeless) can apply for grant money for their rent from Homeless Prevention.
 There is also a rehousing component for homeless adults, women facing DV in Colorado, teens and others.
-There is ESG grants to help pay rent or utility bills as well as funds for storage or moving costs.
+There are federal ESG grants to help pay rent or utility bills as well as funds for storage or moving costs.
 More on stopping an eviction in Colorado.

-Charities and churches, as well as DHS near you, may all offer support too.
+Charities and churches, as well as DHS near you (listed below), may all offer support too.
 They provide financial help with rent and housing costs to people in the community only.
 Select your city and/or county below.
-The local non-profits, churches and government organizations have their own housing assistance programs or they can direct people to the state or federal ones above.
+The local organizations have their own housing assistance programs or they can direct people to the state or federal ones above.
+In general, the applicant for emergency rental assistance needs to be facing a one time, short term crisis as well as have a plan for stability

 Adams County and Thornton